pelithne/client-credentials-flow-with-APIM/README.md

 Add an "Organization name" of your choice and an "Administrator email".

-**Make sure** to use the "Developer" pricing tier.
+**Make sure** to use either the "Consumption" or "Developer" or pricing tier.
 The developer tier gives you full functionality but without a Service Level Agreement, and is much cheaper than the other alternatives.
+The consumption tier has some feature restrictions, but is only charged per transaction (first 1 000 000 transactions are free).
+Also it starts much quicker than the other tiers.

 <p align="left">
   <img width="50%"  src="./media/create-apim.png">